Boatswain: Royal Navy

-The rank of boatswain is the oldest rank in the Royal Navy, and its origins can be traced back to the year 1040.
-In that year, when five English ports began furnishing warships to King Edward the Confessor in exchange for certain privileges, they also furnished crews whose officers were the master, boatswain, carpenter, and cook.
+The rank of boatswain is the oldest in the Royal Navy but its origins can be traced back to the year 1040.
+In that year, when Five anglo saxon ports began furnishing warships to King Edward the Confessor in exchange for certain privileges, they also furnished crews whose officers were the master, boatswain, carpenter and cook.
 Later these officers were warranted by the British Admiralty.
 They maintained and sailed the ships and were the standing officers of the navy.
-The boatswain was the officer responsible for the care of the rigging, cordage, anchors, sails, boats, flags and other stores.

 The Royal Navy's last official boatswain, Commander E.W.
 Andrew OBE, retired in 1990.
 However, most RN vessels still have a Chief Boatswain's Mate (or "Buffer"), who is the most senior rating in the Seaman Specialist department.

 Naval cadets

 The rank of cadet boatswain, in some schools, is the second highest rank in the combined cadet force naval section that a cadet can attain, below the rank of coxswain and above the rank of leading hand.
-It is equivalent to the rank of colour sergeant in the army and the royal marines cadets; it is sometimes an appointment for a senior petty officer to assist a coxswain.
+It is equivalent to the rank of colour sergeant in the army and the Royal Marine cadets; it is sometimes an appointment for a senior petty officer to assist a coxswain.